LOADING ...

 Guy From I fucked a chicken . . .

 Don: We're coming to the beginning of a new era wherein the development of the inner self is the most important thing.
-We to train ourselves.
+We have to train ourselves.
 So that we can improvise on anything: a bird, a sock, a fuming beaker.
-This is, this too can be music.
-Anything can be music.
+This is, this too can be music. can be music.

 FZ: Hello?
 Yeah, are you busy?
-I was wondering --this is Frank-- can you come, yeah, can you come over here and be in our uh, teen-age movie?
-Okay, well, I'll tell you what the action is . . .
+Well I was wondering --this is Frank-- can you come, yeah, can you come over here and be in our uh, teen-age movie?
+Okay, well, I'll tell you the action is . . .

 Phyllis: eating.

 FZ: Ok, he's eating, you see . . .
 Don Preston . . .
-Well, it depends, mostly it's a hamburger, sometimes, well he doesn't eat the hamburger, 'cause he's a vegetarian . . .
-Okay now, Phyllis is here . . .
+Well, it depends, mostly it's a hamburger, sometimes, well he doesn't wanna eat the hamburger, 'cause he's a vegetarian . . . now, Phyllis is here . . .
 Phyllis . . .

-Who's Phyllis?
+Phyllis: Phyllis?

 FZ: No, no, no, Phyllis is the girl that's the, my assistant editor on the, on the film . . .
-Yeah, she to be Tom Wilson's secretary . . .
+Yeah, she used to be Tom Wilson's . . .
 Ok . . .
 You remember Tom Wilson were gonna run for President?

-Aynsley: You're Tom
+Aynsley: Tom Wilson?

 Yeah.